kubernetes-sigs/node-feature-discovery/docs/get-started/deployment-and-usage.md

 ## Usage

-### nfd-master
+### NFD-Master

-Nfd-master runs as a deployment (with a replica count of 1), by default it prefers running on the cluster's master nodes but will run on worker nodes if no master nodes are found.
+NFD-Master runs as a deployment (with a replica count of 1), by default it prefers running on the cluster's master nodes but will run on worker nodes if no master nodes are found.